Local Search Summit – Day 2

 Step 2 – Identify Which Location Pages Need Extra Love

 Since some pages will need extra love, they are extra sad pages.
 If you go into Google Search Console and sort your location pages by clicks highest to lowest, what you’ll likely find is your highest population cities are the ones with the most clicks.
 This is indicative of population and not actually performance.
+Population!= Performance but what you will likely find is that your highest population cities are the ones with the most clicks.
+To identify which location pages actually need the extra love, we’re going to have to do some math.

 Start By Collecting Data